-Well, it’s because shaking hands is a common occurrence that it’s important to do it correctly!
-Your handshake says a lot about you- whether you’re at the bank to apply for a home loan or at a cocktail party meeting new neighbors, you always want to put your best foot (and hand) forward.
+Well, it’s because shaking hands is so common that it’s important to do it correctly!
+Your handshake says a lot about you- whether you’re at the bank to apply for a loan or a cocktail party meeting new neighbors, you always want to put your best foot (actually hand!) forward.

 The 7 Basics of a Good Handshake